IHS Towers: Operations

 In November 2021, IHS expanded its fiber offering and closed its acquisition of a 51% stake in FiberCo Solucoes de Infraestrutura from TIM Brasil.
+In February 2025, it announced the sale of its stake back to TIM S.A.
 In June 2022, IHS acquired MTN South Africa’s towers.

 IHS increased its use of solar energy and hybrid power systems to reduce its overall emissions; by December 2020, over 45% of its African operations had solar power available.
 In October 2022, IHS published its "Carbon Reduction Roadmap", a strategy for decreasing Scope 1 and 2 emissions by approximately 50% by 2030.

 Mobile network operators (MNO)s that IHS works with include: MTN, Orange, Airtel, Etisalat, Millicom, Zain, Claro, TIM, Telefônica and Vivo.

 Along with its founding partners, UBC, IHS is supported by a group of international shareholders including Emerging Capital Partners, International Finance Corporation, Wendel, Goldman Sachs, African Infrastructure Investment Managers, Investec, the IFC’s Global Infrastructure Fund, (FMO) Dutch development bank, Korea Investment Corporation, and Singapore sovereign wealth fund, GIC.

-The IHS Board includes Jeb Bush, who heads the governance committee; Ursula Burns, the former Xerox CEO and the first Black woman to lead a Fortune 500 company, who also sits on the Uber and Nestle boards; and Carolina Lacerda, the former head of investments banking of UBS in Brazil.
+The IHS Board includes Jeb Bush, who heads the governance committee; Ursula Burns, the former Xerox CEO and the first Black woman to lead a Fortune 500 company, who also sits on the Uber and Nestle boards; and Carolina Lacerda, the former head of investment banking of UBS in Brazil.

+In February 2026, MTN Group announces proposed acquisition of IHS Towers' remaining 75% stake in the company, valuing IHS at around $6.2 billion.

+In March 2026, MTN Group reports exceptional 2025 results, unveils evolved platform strategy The same day, Shining Stars (ACS) lodged a €4 billion ($4.3 billion) whistleblower complaint through the United States Securities and Exchange Commission, alleging that a contingent liability of up about 70% of the value of MTN's recently announced $6.2-billion (R103-billion) merger with IHS Towers has not been disclosed in MTN's 2025 financial statements or the IHS merger proxy filings.